Algomus

 Music research for everyone

 We collaborate with musicians, music teachers, artists, and music companies.
 Dezrann, our web platform to share music analysis, is used in secondary schools to help children to think and to talk about music.
-We contribute to science&arts projects, to popular science events… and even sometimes to song contests with a Eurovision-like song (2020) or an ambient electronica track (2021).
+We contribute to science&arts projects, to music&health projects, to popular science events… and even sometimes to song contests with a Eurovision-like song or an ambient electronica track (2020-21).
 We organize regular seminars, open to everyone, on music, technology and computer science.

 Meet the team